firedev/bestthaifruits.github.io/_pages/en.mango-stick.markdown

   - /images/mango/mango_6.jpg
 ---

-## The very “Thai Mango”, that is brought back by friends vacationing in Thailand.
+## Best Mango in the World on a Stick

-Each fruit is peeled and pitted, divided into two halves, frozen method of Individual Shock Freezing IQF (Individual Quick Freezing).
+Each fruit is peeled and pitted, divided into two halves, put on a stick and flash frozen via Individual Shock Freezing Method IQF.
-Ready to eat after thawing.
+Ready to eat.

-Mango has the ability to reduce weight and normalize cholesterol in blood.
-Mango contains substances that regulate the metabolic rate in the body, accelerating the excretion of fluids and are powerful antioxidants.
+A unique product, natural Ice cream made with a whole pitted half of a ripe premium Thai Mango.

-In addition, mango is considered a natural antidepressant.
-Regular eating mangoes helps relieve nervous tension, improve mood and prevent the risk of depression.
+Healthy Ice cream, guilt-free dessert and natural antidepressant.

-* Product: MANGO YELLOW
+* Product: MANGO YELLOW SLICE ON A STICK
 * Variety: Nam Dok Mai
 * Country of Origin: Thailand
 * Quality: Premium